-- 50 points - Late participation not possible - Happens weekly - Required participation for both a primary post and secondary reply post. - You may post using written, video, or both formats for full credit (Canvas studio-I will show you!) - The core of our connection as a group.
-Let's rock these discussions! - Late Discussion Posts: Not accepted. - Find the relevant discussions in the weekly Canvas modules.
+- 50 points - Happens weekly - Required participation for both a primary post and secondary reply post. - You may post using written, video, or both formats for full credit (Canvas studio-I will show you!) - The discussions are core of our connection as a group, meant to be primarily between students.
+Let's rock these discussions! - Find the relevant discussions in the weekly Canvas modules. - Late participation for partial credit possible for up to one week after deadline.